 Look, as well, for stalls that cook some of what they are selling to eat on the spot.
 Fresh sausages, seafood, roast pork sandwiches are delicious and cheaper than in a restaurant or shop.

-Do avoid the vans selling hot dogs and preformed hamburgers though - if you value your digestion.
+Do avoid the vans selling hot dogs and pre-formed hamburgers though - if you value your digestion.

-London's Borough Market is great to graze
+London's Borough Market is particularly good for grazers.

-"Caffs" are small, steamy places with formica tables, a big kettle for tea on the "hob" and more variations of egg, bacon, sausages, mushrooms, beans, tomatoes and chips than you ever imagined.
+"Caffs" are small, steamy places with Formica tables, a big kettle for tea on the "hob" and more variations of egg, bacon, sausages, mushrooms, beans, tomatoes and chips than you ever imagined.
 Caff is actually the slang word British people use for these casual cafés.
 They are independent, family-owned places that serve up cheap, wholesome food to local people, workmen and students.
 Almost every town has a caff or two - near the train station or on the edge of the market district.
 You won't have a gourmet meal, but you could easily have a generous serving of chicken with mashed potatoes and two veg for about £5, and a full English breakfast - at any time of day - might cost all of £3.